AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 ## A/ IP addressing.
 Numerical value assigned to every computer connected to a network and using the internet protocol.
 ## B/ OSI Model
-The OSI model is a conceptual framework that standardizes the fucntions of a communication system into seven disctinct layers.
+The OSI model is a conceptual framework that standardizes the functions of a communication system into seven distinct layers.
 1. Physical layer
 2. Data link layer
 3. Network layer